gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 For a modern look-and-feel, I suggest [Nerd Fonts](https://www.nerdfonts.com/).
 It comes with icons for Kubernetes, Python, Java, Golang, Rust which pretty up the CLI.
-You must install Nerd Fonts in Ubuntu and enable them in the terminal
+For Ubuntu, you can install and enable Nerd Fonts with the following
-app:
+commands:

 ```bash
 # download a specific font (or choose your favorite font)